Mavennet/metaltrail-docs/docs/index.md

 The ownership transfer of the product is carried out in three steps -
 1. The current owner organization creates an ownership transfer request for the product with the prospective new owner of the product.
 2. The prospective new owner receives the request, can fetch/review the information in the request and either accept it or request for change in the transfer request.
-3. If the request is accepted by the prospective new owner then the current owner can actually make the transfer of product to the new owner.
-This will create a transfer of ownership event which will be associated to the product.
-If the changes are requested then the current owner can make corresponding changes and start with step 2.
+3. When the prospective new owner accepts the request, the transfer is executed automatically and a transfer of ownership event is created in MetalTrail.

 ```
 POST /v1/products/transferownership/requests
 PUT /v1/products/transferownership/requests
 POST /v1/products/transferownership/confirm
 POST /v1/products/transferownership
 POST /v1/products/transfer/requests
 DELETE /v1/products/transfer/requests
 ```